isma91/yu-gi-oh-api/readme.md

 Finally, run `php bin/console doctrine:fixtures:load --append` to have some basic needed with an Admin ready to use.

+Be aware that we also have a fixtures for testing purposes who's `UserTestFixtures`, delete these two user in your database or rename the file by adding `.old` in the file name to ber avoided by doctrine.

 ### Get all Card first time

 We're going to use the `app:import` command to get all Set and Card with theirs information but,